 The courage of these men and their strategic vision means that the voyage pays tribute to them from the sea that they loved and that we love in a special way.

-The 7th Sail the Way Crossing is a special edition dedicated to the commemoration of the V Centenary of the first circumnavigation of the Earth, a feat led by the navigators Magallanes and Elcano and which culminated in 1522 after their return to Spain.
+The 7th The Camino on the Sea Crossing is a special edition dedicated to the commemoration of the V Centenary of the first circumnavigation of the Earth, a feat led by the navigators Magallanes and Elcano and which culminated in 1522 after their return to Spain.